Tambi19/Contact-Managing-Web-App/README.md

 # Contact-Hub

-A modern contact management system built with the MERN stack (MongoDB, Express.js, React.js, Node.js).
+A robust REST API built with Express.js and MongoDB for managing contacts with secure user authentication.

 ## Features